mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Style library

 The style library used by default in v5 is [`emotion`](https://github.com/emotion-js/emotion).
 While migrating from JSS to emotion, and if you are using JSS style overrides for your components (for example overrides created by `makeStyles`), you will need to take care of the CSS injection order.
-To do so, you need to have the `StylesProvider` with the `injectFirst` option at the top of your component tree.
+To do so, you need to have the `StyledEngineProvider` with the `injectFirst` option at the top of your component tree.
 Here is an example:

 ```jsx
 import * as React from 'react';